 MAS Ultra - School Edition

 MAS Ultra collects articles from magazines, biographies, and reference books aimed at high school students.
-Select reading level under "Limit your results."
+Select the reading level under "Limit your results."

 ProQuest Dissertations & Theses (PQDT) Global: The Humanities and Social Sciences Collection

-This is the premiere database for full text access to dissertations and theses for humanities, social sciences, education, religion, and business.
+This is the premiere database for full-text access to dissertations and theses for humanities, social sciences, education, religion, and business.
 It is especially useful for our Education Leadership Doctorate candidates.

 PsycARTICLES is the premier database for scholarly psychology journals.
 Limit your results by population group and characteristics for more relevant results.